Jamie Joseph: Sunwolves

 On 29 September 2017, following an unconvincing first two seasons in the Super Rugby, the Sunwolves went under a review in conjunction with the Japan Rugby Football Union and SANZAAR.
 The review concluded with the team undergoing a restructure which sees the side move from the JRFU to a new organisation, the Japan Super Rugby Association (JSRA).
-One of the main changes saw the national team's head coach Jamie Joseph replace Filo Tiatia as head coach, doubling up his duties with the national team.
+One of the main changes saw the national team's head coach Joseph replace Filo Tiatia as head coach, doubling up his duties with the national team.

 In his first game in charge the Sunwolves narrowly lost to the Brumbies 32–25 in Tokyo.
 For the first 12 rounds, the Sunwolves managed just two points, picking up minimal bonus points throughout the season; one of which was a losing bonus point to the 2017 runners-up the Lions in Johannesburg (40–38).
 It wasn't until rounds 13 and 14 where the Sunwolves gained their first victories, gaining back-to-back victories by knocking over the Queensland Reds 63–28, and the Stormers 26–23 in Tokyo.
 In round 17, Joseph led his side to a Super Rugby best, winning a third game for the first time, beating the Bulls 42–37.
 Despite finishing bottom of the combined Super Rugby table, the Sunwolves experienced their best season, winning three games and earning 14 points.
 On 20 September 2018, Joseph stood down as head coach at the Sunwolves to fully concentrate on the preparations of the national team ahead of the 2019 Rugby World Cup.